PolicyStat/gitlit/docs/sphinx/xml-text-tailVScustom-tags.rst

 .. note::

-    Again if this was moved to be part of another pre-existing text node,
+    Again, if this was moved to be part of another pre-existing text node,
     it would just be noted as a change to the destination node and a deletion